arthurBarthe/debiased-spatial-whittle/paper/paper.md

 The Debiased Spatial Whittle Likelihood (DSWL) package is an open-source Python package that implements the eponym paper [@guillaumin_debiased_2022].
-The methodology allows users to efficiently infer the parameters of stationary spatio-temporal covariance models for univariate or multivariate processes from gridded data.
+The methodology allows users to efficiently infer the parameters of stationary spatial and spatio-temporal covariance models for univariate or multivariate processes from gridded data.
-It leverages the Fast Fourier Transform, and therefore can benefit from further computational gains from GPU implementations offered by PyTorch or Cupy.
+It leverages the Fast Fourier Transform, and therefore can benefit from further computational gains from GPU implementations offered by PyTorch or Cupy, both made available within the package as alternative backends to Numpy.

 # Statement of need
 Describing patterns of spatial and spatio-temporal covariance is of interest to practitioners in a wide range of applied sciences such as geosciences, meteorology or climate science.
-Stationary covariance modelling allows for a first-order approximation of the covariance structure, and allows for many practical applications such as krigging and forecasting via the conditional Gaussian multivariate distributions.
+Stationary covariance modelling allows for a first-order approximation of the covariance structure, and leads to many practical applications such as krigging and forecasting via the conditional Gaussian multivariate distribution.

 A major hurdle in spatio-temporal modelling is the computation of the Gaussian likelihood function.
-This is particularly relevant for modern spatio-temporal datasets, from physics simulations to real-word data, and for complex spatio-temporal covariance models with a large number of parameters which require a high number of likelihood evaluations during the optimization process or when running an MCMC sampler.
+This is particularly relevant for modern spatio-temporal datasets, from physics simulations to real-word data.
+This computational burden also arises from complex spatio-temporal covariance models with a large number of parameters which typically require a high number of likelihood evaluations during the optimization process or when running an MCMC sampler.

+A common means to circumvent this computational burden is to use approximations to the Gaussian likelihood.
+Among these,
-A common approach is to use approximations to the Gaussian likelihood.
-Among these, the Whittle likelihood is a standard spectral domain method for gridded data.
+the Whittle likelihood is a standard spectral domain method for gridded data.
-However, for spatial and spatio-temporal data where $d\geq 2$, it suffers from a large bias.
-Additionally, it typically does not allow for missing observations.
+However, for spatial and spatio-temporal data where $d\geq 2$, it suffers from a large bias and typically does not allow for missing observations.

-`DSWL` is a Python implementation of the Debiased Spatial Whittle likelihood [@guillaumin_debiased_2022].
-It allows to leverage the computational efficiency of the Fast Fourier Transform to approximate the log likelihood.
-While the use of the Fast Fourier Transform requires gridded data, the implemented method allows for missing observations, making it amenable to practical applications where a full hypercube of data measurements might not be available.
+`DSWL` is a Python implementation of the Debiased Spatial Whittle likelihood [@guillaumin_debiased_2022], a method that addresses the bias of the Whittle likelihood [@sykulski_debiased_2019].
+While its use of the Fast Fourier Transform requires gridded data, the implemented method allows for missing observations, making it amenable to practical applications where a full hypercube of data measurements might not be available.
 Finally, the code is written to allow to switch between several backends, Numpy, Cupy and PyTorch.
-This allows to further benefits from computational gains via GPU implementations of the Fast Fourier Transform.
+This allows to further benefit from computational gains via GPU implementations of the Fast Fourier Transform.

 # Software structure